martiadrogue/frontendskeleton/README.md

 used by front-end must follow standards and be fast to write and parse by browser.

+**NOTE**: Before do anything you must replace occurrences of :project_name from *Gruntfile.js* with your project's name.

 ## Getting Started

 You may install these plugins with this command: